-A breast lump is a mass that develops in your breast.
-While a breast lump can be a sign of breast cancer, often it is not related to cancer.
-Eight out of 10 breast lumps are noncancerous.
-If you feel a lump in your breast or under your arm, see your healthcare provider.
-Your healthcare provider will figure out the cause of the breast lump and determine whether or not it needs additional workup or treatment.
+A breast lump is a mass or growth that develops in your breast.
+While a breast lump can be a sign of breast cancer, it’s usually benign (not cancerous).
+In fact, 8 out of 10 breast lumps are noncancerous.
+If you feel a lump in your breast or under your arm, try not to panic.
+A healthcare provider can figure out the cause of the breast lump and determine if you need tests or treatment.